NATURAL CLEANING PRODUCTS TO MAKE AND TRY AT HOME

 You may have to rub the ice cube over the gummy area several times to prevent it from softening again until you have removed all of the gum.

 7.)
-Eco-friendly for hardwood floors
+Eco-friendly cleaner for floors

 Then take a clean sponge mop, dip it into your herbal mixture, wring out the excess water, and mop over your floor to remove dirt and refresh your hardwood floors.
-Plus your house will have a natural crisp, clean scent.

 8.)
 Foul odor coming from kitchen sink garbage disposal?